-Racer Spotlight.
+Racer's Spotlight.
 Racers proudly show off their favorite kits.
 Get your painting ideas here!

 Setup Sheets.
-Where racers find blank and standard setups to download for their kit.
+Where racers find blank and standard setups for different track conditions.
+What are the winning racers using?

 New Products.
 Learn of new kits and parts before they are announced anywhere else.